php-service-bus/service-bus/README.md

 [![License](https://poser.pugx.org/php-service-bus/service-bus/license)](https://packagist.org/packages/php-service-bus/service-bus)

 ## What is it?
 A concurrency (based on [Amp](https://github.com/amphp)) framework, that lets you implement an asynchronous messaging, a transparent workflow and control of long-lived business transactions by means of the Saga pattern.
-It implements the [message based architecture](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html) and it includes the following patterns: Saga, CQRS, Publish\Subscribe, Message Bus.
+It implements the [message based architecture](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html) and it includes the following patterns: Saga, Publish\Subscribe, Message Bus.

 #### Main Features
  - Concurrency